-AP scores for both courses are based on teacher assessment of student presentation components and College Board scoring of student-written components plus an end-of-course exam (for AP Seminar only).
+AP scores for both courses are based on teacher assessment of student presentation components and College Board scoring of student-written components.
+AP Seminar scores are also based on an end-of-course exam.

-Visit the AP Seminar Exam page and the AP Research Exam page to learn more about the assessment of student work in AP Capstone courses.
+Visit the AP Seminar Assessment page and the AP Research Assessment page to learn more about the assessment of student work in AP Capstone courses.

-AP Capstone DiplomaTM.
+AP Capstone Diploma

-Students who earn scores of 3 or higher in AP Seminar and AP Research and on four additional AP Exams of their choosing receive the AP Capstone DiplomaTM.
+Students who earn a score of "3" or higher in AP Seminar, AP Research, and on four additional AP exams of their choosing receive the AP Capstone Diploma.

-AP Seminar and Research CertificateTM.
+AP Seminar and Research Certificate

-Students who earn scores of 3 or higher in AP Seminar and AP Research but not on four additional AP Exams receive the AP Seminar and Research CertificateTM.
+Students who earn scores of 3 or higher in AP Seminar and AP Research but not on four additional AP exams receive the AP Seminar and Research Certificate.